TheKikGen/midiXparser/README.md

 #### bool parse(byte readByte)
     Parse a byte and return true if a complete midi message was detected, according to the filters set.
-    This method is also used for sysex, buffered or unbuffered with setSysExFilter. parse method will never return true for a sysex error.
+    This method is also used for sysex end of message.
+The parse method will never return true for a sysex error.
-    You have to check isSysexError() for an incomplete messsages.
+    You have to check isSysexError() for an incomplete messsages, eventually.

 #### uint8_t *getMidiMsg()
     Get a pointer on the parsed midi message.